-Outline planning application with all matters reserved for the development for up to (and including) 3 principal residence dwellings on 0.14 hectares of land between Windyridge and Mount Pleasant and north of the Grosmont Road, Egton
+Outline planning application with all matters reserved for the development of up to (and including) 5 principal residence dwellings on 0.26 hectares (0.63 acres) of land to the west of Forge Cottage, Egton (enabling development in respect of the repair and restoration of Listed heritage assets at Mulgrave Farm, Ugthorpe) (Planning Portal Ref: PP-08891860)

+NYMNPA
-I am writing to you, to inform you of the submission of a planning application on behalf of the Mulgrave Estate for residential development for up to (and including) 3 principal residence dwellings on 0.14 hectares of land between Windyridge and Mount Pleasant and north of the Grosmont Road, Egton.
-The application is submitted in outline with all matters reserved.

-The planning application is submitted via the Planning Portal (ref: PP-08685433).
+I am writing to you, to inform you of the submission of an outline planning application (with all matters reserved) on behalf of the Mulgrave Estate for residential development the development of up to (and including) 5 Principal Residence dwellings on 0.26 hectares (0.63 acres) of land to the west of Forge Cottage, Egton.
+The scheme is proposed as enabling development to secure funding towards the repair and restoration of Listed heritage assets at Mulgrave Farm, Ugthorpe.
+I therefore request that the reference to enabling development is kept within the definition of development, as it is an important justification relevant to the proposal.
+The planning application is submitted via the Planning Portal (ref: PP-08891860).
 Documents and plans submitted in support of the planning application are as follows:

-- Covering letter; - Planning Application Form and Certificate of Ownership; - Site Location Plan (1:1250 @ A3) Ref: 05-2020-1001; - Red Line Plan (existing) (1:500 @ A3) Ref: 05-2020-1001; - Block Plan (indicative/illustrative layout) (1:500 & A3) Ref: 05-2020-1001; and - Planning Design, Access Statement.
+- Covering letter; - Planning Application Form and Certificate of Ownership; - Site Location Plan (1:1250) Ref: 05-2020-3001; - Red Line Plan (existing) (1:500) Ref: 05-2020-3001; - Block Plan (indicative/illustrative layout) (1:500) Ref: 05-2020-3001; - Planning Design and Access Statement; - Mulgrave Farm Ugthorpe (Repairs Cost) (private and confidential and submitted separately); and - Information on land values of site with planning permission (private and confidential and submitted separately)

-The planning application fee of £924 plus £25 service charge has been paid by the applicant via the planning portal.
+The Mulgrave Farm Ugthorpe (Repairs Cost) and information on land values (appendix 4 of the planning statement) is excluded from the material uploaded to the Planning Portal due to its confidential nature (commercial/financial sensitivity) and will be sent directly to the case officer via email.
+The planning application fee of £1,386.00 plus the £25 Planning Portal Service Charge has been paid by the applicant via the Planning Portal.
 I trust that this is everything you require to validate the planning application and to inform the Authority's consideration of the proposal.
-Please do contact me if you require any additional information, please do contact me.
+Please do contact me if you require any additional information.